OWASP/threat-dragon/docs/development/testing/e2e.md

 This will open the cypress runner application and load the suite of tests from `tests/e2e/specs`.
 From the cypress window you can select individual tests to run, or run all tests at once.
-This suite of tests uses cypress plugin file `cypress.json` which calls `td.vue/tests/e2e/plugins/index.js`
+This suite of tests uses cypress plugin file `e2e.config.json`.

+A quick test can be done using command `pnpm test:vue`, from either the root directory or the `td.vue` directory.
+This runs the same suite of tests but in headless mode.

 ### Run test:e2e:local
 This suite of tests is identical to `test:e2e` but the target is an application already running at `http://localhost:8080/`.